Bangladesh–India relations: Defence

-Border security management
+Counterterrorism cooperation

-During the state visit by Sheikh Hasina to New Delhi in 2019, had a talk with Narendra Modi, where he appreciated the zero-tolerance policy of the government of Bangladesh's resolute effort towards ensuring peace, security and stability in the entire region and also it was recognized by both the leaders, that terrorism yet remains as one of the major significant threads to the levels of peace and stability of both the countries and the regions.
-However, the leaders of the two nations had entrusted and reiterated their faith and strong commitment in order to eliminate in all its forms of manifestations and stressed of the fact of avoiding terror.
-Also, both the leaders had referred to the successful discussions between the Home Ministers of both Bangladesh and India during the visit made by the Home Minister of Bangladesh to India in August 2019, whereby he agreed for a closer cooperation to fight against extremist radical groups, terrorist organisations, smuggling of arms, drugs and fake currency and also organized crime as a shared priority.
+During Sheikh Hasina's 2019 state visit to New Delhi, she held talks with Prime Minister Narendra Modi, who praised Bangladesh's zero-tolerance policy on terrorism and its efforts to promote regional peace and stability.
+Both leaders acknowledged that terrorism remained a major threat and reaffirmed their shared commitment to eliminating it in all forms.
+They also noted ongoing cooperation between the two countries, including agreements reached during the Bangladeshi home minister's visit to India in August 2019 to strengthen collaboration against terrorism, extremist groups, arms and drug smuggling, counterfeit currency, and organized crime.

 United Nations and international community

-Bangladesh's inclusion in United Nations
+Bangladesh's inclusion in the United Nations

-According to the Diplomatic Bluebook for 1972 published by MoFA Japan, India acted behind the scenes in 1972 which led to the recognition of Bangladesh by 98 countries which subsequently helped unlocked $1,300 million in aid.
-Indian bid for recognition of Bangladesh at UN faced tough opposition from Pakistan and China and the process was prolonged.
+According to the Diplomatic Bluebook for 1972 published by MoFA Japan, India acted behind the scenes in 1972, which led to the recognition of Bangladesh by 98 countries, which subsequently helped unlock $1,300 million in aid.
+India's bid for recognition of Bangladesh at the UN faced tough opposition from Pakistan and China, and the process was prolonged.
 Bangladesh was eventually recognized by the United Nations in September 1974.

 The High Commissioner of Bangladesh to India (centre) with Indian Navy officials.